ElementsProject/lightning/doc/PLUGINS.md

 Hooks allow a plugin to define custom behavior for `lightningd` without having to modify the c-lightning source code itself.
-A plugin declares that it'd like to consulted on what to do next for certain events in the daemon.
+A plugin declares that it'd like to be consulted on what to do next for certain events in the daemon.
 A hook can then decide how `lightningd` should react to the given event.

-Hooks and notifications sounds very similar, however there are a few key differences:
+Hooks and notifications are very similar, however there are a few key differences:

  - Notifications are asynchronous, i.e., `lightningd` will send the